xhitespirit/MediaMandrill/README.md

-### A Configure the server to use your certificates:
+### Configure the server to use your certificates:

 - copy your certificate and key files to the 'Server' folder: .\Server\youcert.pem \Server\youcert-key.pem
 - edit the server config file .\Server\config.js, and update lines with your certificate and key files name: